 To increase seller adoption of CRMs, companies need modern CRM solutions like Scout, which layer methodology with analytics in real time to drive behavior—technology that shows sellers what specific actions they can take to build stronger customer relationships and advance deals.

-Inputting information into a CRM is no longer an administrative task; paired with technology, it’s the engagement of rich data that informs sellers about what to do next to close more deals.
-Once sellers are supported with modern CRMs and learn how those systems can help them move deals forward, they’ll start embracing the technology.
+Inputting information into a CRM is no longer an administrative task; paired with technology like Scout, it’s the engagement of rich data that informs sellers about what to do next to close more deals.
+Once sellers are supported with modern CRMs and learn how those systems can help them move deals forward, they’ll start embracing sales technology tools.

 Contact us and find out how Miller Heiman Group can help your organization.